Compare Medicare Advantage Plans – Part C Changes

 - Moving Across State Lines – If you move to another state, you’ll need to sign up for a new health insurance plan, or you’ll need to switch back to Original Medicare coverage (with or without a Medigap plan).
 Luckily, an SEP will be triggered so that you will have the chance to do so.

-Added Benefits of Medicare Advantage Plans in 2020
+Added Benefits of Medicare Advantage Plans

 One great thing about Medicare Advantage plans in comparison to Medicare Supplement policies (like Plan C, Plan F or Plan G) is the fact that wellness programs and benefits are often included with these Medicare plans without an additional monthly premium.
 For example, costs for routine vision and dental aren’t included in any of the Medicare Supplement plans (including more comprehensive options like Plans C and F or high deductible Plan F), but many MA plans do include these benefits.
 These are some of the perks that might be available with health plans through popular private insurance companies: